Krapp's Last Tape: Characters

 Beckett makes the relationship of this woman to Krapp clear when "[i]n 1975, directing Pierre Chabert in Paris, Beckett said: 'I thought of writing a play on the opposite situation, with Mrs Krapp, the girl in the punt, nagging away behind him, in which case his failure and his solitude would be exactly the same.'"
 In her biography of Beckett, Deirdre Bair deduces that "the girl in the punt" may be Peggy Sinclair because of the references to "Effi" and to "the Baltic": in July 1929 Beckett vacationed with the Sinclairs "in one of the smaller resort towns along the Baltic Sea.
 Summer, traditionally the time for light reading, found Peggy tearfully engrossed in Theodor Fontane's novel, Effi Briest.
 Beckett read it too, but with more detachment than Peggy, who wept and suffered as Effi's infidelity ended her marriage."
 Talking to James Knowlson, a few days before his death, Beckett said that he "did not remember the scene this way, however, denying that girl in the boat ... had anything at all to do with his cousin, Peggy."
 Knowlson feels "that there is little doubt the source for the girl with the haunting eyes is Ethna MacCarthy.
 For, as Dream of Fair to Middling Women had made clear ... the 'Alba', who, on Beckett’s own admission, was closely modelled on Ethna, had eyes like dark, deep pools."
 Beckett left no doubt however when he told Jean Martin, whilst rehearsing the play in 1970, that the girl was modelled on Ethna.
 On 11 December 1957 Beckett learned that Ethna was terminally ill and regularly wrote uncharacteristically long letters until her death.
 When he completed the play he wrote her: "I’ve written in English a stage monologue for Pat Magee which I think you will like if no one else."

 At one point in the recollection, the young Krapp leans over the young woman to shade her from the sun.
 "Let me in," he says.
 This caused the Lord Chamberlain some concerns when the play was first presented before him to grant a license.
 He believed that what was being suggested was a desire for sexual penetration and was not convinced that Beckett was simply alluding to her eyes.
 It was not until a mere three weeks before the play's opening that the objection was dropped.
 In 1982 Beckett, in response to a similar suggestion from one of James Knowlson's postgraduate students, "said with a chuckle, 'Tell her to read her texts more carefully.
-She'll see that Krapp would need to have a penis at an angle of a hundred and eighty degrees to make coitus possible in the position he is in!'"––a position that Rosette Lamont proposes also "suggests that of a suckling babe."
+She'll see that Krapp would need to have a penis at an angle of a hundred and eighty degrees to make coitus possible in the position he is in!'"––a position that Rosette C. Lamont proposes also "suggests that of a suckling babe."